 In 2017 after commissioning PricewaterhouseCoopers to conduct an economic evaluation of the effectiveness of the VST Program, Victorian Department of Health recommended that VST should sit within Ambulance Victoria.
 A business case was developed and subsequently approved by the Ambulance Victoria Board of Directors and on 1 January 2018 VST officially transitioned to Ambulance Victoria.

-The VST service now operates as business as usual within Ambulance Victoria and in July 2018 the first outer metro health service, Werribee Mercy Health, became the 17th participating VST site.
+The VST service now operates as business as usual within Ambulance Victoria.
+In July 2018 the first outer metro health service, Werribee Mercy Health, joined VST.